How to Set Up Direct Primary Care Arrangements

 Understanding Your Membership Agreement

 The first days after signing up for DPC membership set the tone for your entire experience with the practice.
 Before your first appointment, you’ll receive a membership agreement that spells out exactly what’s included, what costs extra, and how to access care outside standard hours.
 Read this carefully rather than skimming it-the document should specify whether labs, imaging, and medications are bundled into your fee or billed separately.
-Ask your practice to clarify the after-hours response time, whether they handle refills electronically, and what happens if you need emergency care or a specialist referral.
+Ask your practice to clarify the after-hours response time, whether they handle refills electronically, and what happens if you need emergency care or a specialist referral; many practices do not accept insurance for covered primary care and may not bill insurance, so dpc members often pair the membership with separate coverage for hospital or specialist needs.
 Some practices guarantee same-day phone callbacks; others offer different response windows.
 This matters because it affects how you’ll actually use the service when you’re sick at night or need quick guidance.

 Request a written summary of all included services and keep it somewhere accessible-you’ll reference it when questions come up about whether a particular service requires an additional charge.
 Many DPC practices use patient portals to store this information, making it easy to check coverage before scheduling anything beyond your regular visits.